zrafa/xinu-avr/README.md

 Douglas Comer is a Professor of Computer Science at Purdue University who was inducted into the Internet Hall of Fame on September, 2019.

-[Douglas Comer Page](https://www.cs.purdue.edu/homes/comer/)

-[Internet Hall of Fame](https://www.cs.purdue.edu/news/articles/2019/comer_ihof.html)

 As one of the earliest TCP/IP and internetworking researchers, Comer wrote the first series of textbooks explaining the scientific principles underlying the design of the Internet and its communications protocols, providing some of the earliest formal guidance for building efficient networks and applications that use the Internet.
 Comer's three-volume textbook series, Internetworking with TCP/IP, written in 1987, is widely considered to be the authoritative reference for Internet protocols.
 The series played a key role in popularizing Internet protocols by making them more understandable to a new generation of engineers and IT professionals.

+Prof. Douglas Comer designed and developed the Xinu operating system in 1979-1980.

+[Douglas Comer Page](https://www.cs.purdue.edu/homes/comer/)

+[Internet Hall of Fame](https://www.cs.purdue.edu/news/articles/2019/comer_ihof.html)